 Complex taste with simple ingredients, smoky Charred Jalapeño-Lime Guacamole is fabulous as a snack or appetizer.
-Schmear on tacos or toast, or dollop on your favorite Mexican inspired soup or enchiladas! vegan + gluten free.
+Schmear on tacos or toast, or dollop on your favorite Mexican inspired soup or enchiladas!
+This recipe is vegetarian, vegan and easily gluten free.

 During my trip to Texas this summer, a new guacamole recipe was the last thing on my radar.
 I mean, I’ve been making guacamole for what seems like forever.
 How in the world could there be another new-to-me way to prepare it?